-This past season, DuPaix helped the Knights finish fourth in the New Jersey Athletic Conference in rushing offense, gaining 155.8 yards per game on the year.
-Also in 2017, the Knights put up 45 points in a win over The Apprentice School, the most the team has scored since the 2011 season.
+In 2017, DuPaix helped the Knights finish fourth in the NJAC in rushing offense.
+The Knights put up 45 points in a win over The Apprentice School, the most the team has scored since the 2011 season.

-Before moving to West Jordan High, DuPaix was the special teams coordinator and running backs coach at Herriman High School in the school’s first three seasons, producing 3 All-State RBs.
-Under then head coach Larry Wilson, the team went 20-14 making the playoffs each year, including the school’s inaugural season, and a Region Championship in 2012.
+Before moving to West Jordan High, DuPaix was the special teams coordinator and running backs coach at Herriman High School in the school’s inaugural seasons, producing 3 All-State RBs.
+Under head coach Larry Wilson, the team went 20-14 making the playoffs each season and a Region Championship in 2012.

-For six years prior to Herriman High, DuPaix coached a variety of positions at his alma mater, Skyline High School including several Region Championships and a State Title in 2005.
+For six years prior to Herriman High, DuPaix coached multiple positions at his alma mater, Skyline High School including several Region Championships and a State Title in 2005.

-A Salt Lake City, Utah native and younger brother of former head coach Joe DuPaix, he played high-school football for his father, Roger, at Skyline High School where he played RB, WR, and DB for one State Championship team and two State Finalists, losing only 3 games in 3 seasons.
+A Salt Lake City, Utah native and brother of current Navy Asst.
+Coach Joe DuPaix, he played high school football for his father, Roger, where he played RB, WR, and DB on one State Championship team and two State Finalists, losing only 3 games in 3 seasons.